famndox/M21-deep-learning/README.md

 * Converting the currency bin/labels to integers so the metadata is scaled with equivalency "Ask Amount" and "Income Amount"
 * Modifying the tuner (once I better understand it/s output) to loop through the activation choice per layer
 * Figure out how to appropriately plot the datapoints - for me to visualize what the metadata is doing - to interpret if other columns should be dropped (you'll have seen some attempt at that at the tail end of the Starter Code)
-* I did not tweak number of epochs from 100 on the full model fitment - but I'm almost certain that some of my models overall accuracy would improve with more tail-end, learned and improved epochs over 75%
+* I did not tweak number of epochs from 100 on the full model fitment - but I'm almost certain that some of my models' overall accuracy would improve with more tail-end, learned and improved epochs over 75%
-* Ultimately, concientions of power and performance, I know fewer neurons is the more correct approach
+* Ultimately, conscious of power and performance, I know fewer neurons is the more correct approach

   ...it's conflicting. <3